ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 The past decade of Internet evolution has included two significant trends,  the global growth of video streaming and  active passionate work within the IETF on enhancing Internet user privacy.

 The work on these initiatives has largely occured independently of one another, though there are a few individuals and companies that are involved with both efforts.

-However, the arrival of the newly developed privacy enhancements in consumer products and their subsequent use by streaming video viewers has brought the work of the two efforts in contact and highlighted a number of friction points which are having impacts to the viewers and support engineers of video streaming platforms.
+The arrival of the newly developed privacy enhancements in consumer products and their subsequent use by streaming video viewers has brought the results of the two efforts into contact and a number of friction points are now being encountered which are having impacts to the viewers, support engineers and operational aspects of video streaming platforms.

 To be clear, this document is not proposing or advocating rolling back any of the privacy enhancements for the viewers.
 Instead the authors hope to help describe the problem space and educate the IETF and others on the practical operational impacts of these enhancements and to eventually develop approaches that can help mitigate such impacts.

-The authors also readily acknowledge the many challenges and difficulties in improving Internet privacy in an area as complex as the Internet while also maintaining compatibiltiy with the wildly varied applications and uses the Internet\'s users rely upon daily in their lives.
+The authors also readily acknowledge the many challenges and difficulties in improving Internet privacy in an area as complex as the Internet while also maintaining compatibiltiy with the wildly varied applications and uses of the Internet on which users rely upon daily in their lives.
 This is hard stuff and it\'s very natural for there to be operational considerations that must be understood and folded back into architectural designs and consumer products.

 The motivation in developing this document is to provide a meaningful and helpful feedback from the streaming application and streaming platform operational perspective to help the enhanced privacy architecture work being done at the IETF.